Aguas-da-Amazonia/Above.a.dove/README.md

 # Above.a.dove

-A far more effective way of blocking Adobe's telemetry servers, without blocking Generative AI features.
+A far more effective way of blocking Adobe's telemetry servers compared to /etc/hosts file blocking.

 ## Usage